Get life and funeral cover today

 Undertaker costs

-Your undertaker will ensure the deceased is transported from the place of death to a mortuary or funeral parlour and to the burial site.
-They will also prepare the body for the coffin or casket including washing and dressing the body and embalming if necessary.
-Undertakers can take care of admin matters such as getting a death notice and death certificate.
+Your undertaker offers a range of services including transporting the deceased from the place of death to a mortuary or funeral parlour and to the burial site, preparing the body for the coffin, including washing and dressing the body, and embalming if necessary.
+Undertakers can also take care of admin such as getting a death certificate.
+If an autopsy is required, your undertaker can help arrange this, although it will add around R6 500 to the bill.

 Gathering costs